-Jazz In The Pines returns from July 5 through July 17 and builds a bridge between the professionals we’ve loved for years and the next generation of jazz artists.
+Please join us July 3-16, 2022, as Jazz In The Pines returns, and builds a bridge between the professionals we’ve loved for years and the next generation of jazz artists.
 The new Jazz In The Pines restores the original vision of festival co-founder Marshall Hawkins, the legendary bassist, beloved teacher, and walking treasure trove of jazz history.
+The festival will include public performances, open master classes, and a live taping where guests are invited to Join The Conversation as Idyllwild Arts President Pamela Jordan interviews world-renowned artists for her new podcast, “One World.
+One Idyllwild.
+The Series.”

 “The new Jazz in the Pines is a state of mind.
 It’s an expression of shared wonder about the power of jazz not only to speak generation after generation, but to help one generation speak to another generation.”